-PreReq: "C" or better in Math 22 or placement in QM 120H or concurrent enrollment in QM 78H

-Introduces the quantitative methods, reasoning, and applications necessary to perform tasks and solve problems encountered by professionals in the culinary field.
+PreReq: "C" or better in Math 22 or placement in QM 120H Introduces the quantitative methods, reasoning, and applications necessary to perform tasks and solve problems encountered by professionals in the culinary field.
 Quantitative methods covered include computational operations; measurements and units; kitchen ratios, baker's percent, proportion, probability and statistics.
 Applications include conversions, yield percentages, recipe costing, and interpretation and analysis of quantitative information common in the culinary field.
 Designed for a Culinary Arts degree and certificate and does not satisfy the quantitative reasoning requirements of other programs.
 (3 lec hrs.)

 QM 120T-Quantitative Methods for Transportation Technology (3)